 The vCenter Base Cluster

 Within the base Cluster of the SDDC, vSAN has been modified to present two logical Datastores from the same underlying physical storage: one for management appliances and the other for end-user workloads.
 It is important to point out that this separation exists purely as a means of enforcing permissions on the storage for management appliances.
-Since management appliances will not exist outside of the base cluster, this concept of dual logical Datastores will not exist in any other Clusters.

 - The logical Datastores reflect the same underlying pool of capacity.
 Do not mistake them for independent sets of storage.